Follow us on Twitter for the latest theatre shows and client news.

 After a successful run during the Edinburgh Festival, Blow Off returns to the stage this spring.

-Dates still to play:
+Dates still to be confirmed.

 Delighted to announce that after a fantastic run of Our Ladies of Perpetual Succour with our clients, Caroline Deyga & Kirsty Findlay, the production has been nominated for The Radio 2 Audience Award for Best Musical 2016.